- 1 Pedestrian Simulation

 Generating a network with crossings

-Crossings may be defined explicitly in plain XML input when describing connections (plain.con.xml) using the new XML element crossings.
+Crossings may be defined explicitly in plain XML input when describing connections (plain.con.xml) using the XML element crossings.

 The second available method adding crossing information to a network is with the option --crossings.guess <BOOL>.
 This enables a heuristic which adds crossings wherever sidewalks with similar angle are separated by lanes which forbid pedestrians.
 If the edges to be crossed have sufficient distance between them or vary a by a sufficient angle, two crossings with an intermediate walking area are generated.
 To use this option sidewalks should be defined for the network.